fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 of the letters themselves.

 However, the way strokes end (the ‘terminals’) and the ‘serifs’ (see below) are generally not part of what is meant by ‘construction.’
-Construction is the skeleton of the glyph, while rest &ndash;
+Construction is the skeleton of the glyph, while rest &mdash;
-width, weight, terminals &ndash; are all parts of the flesh.
+width, weight, terminals &mdash; are all parts of the flesh.

 <img src="images/AAA.png" alt>